This post has been updated to reflect updates to the app in November, 2017.

 From the home page of your Abra wallet, press the “add money” button.
 This will take you to the screen with the different options for funding your wallet.

 Press the “Bank” button then select your bank account (if you haven’t already added a bank account, press “Add new bank account” and find your bank in the list of supported banks.
+If your bank is not on that list, you may find an alternate verification process for US banks here.
 Note that the sequence of steps is different for the Philippines, so please follow the instructions within the app).
 Within 1-2 business days of initiating a deposit, your funds will land in the app, and you’ll receive a notification from Abra (be sure you have push notifications enabled on your phone).

 Once you have successfully completed your deposit, your money will show up as an available balance on the home screen of your Abra wallet.
 (If you have a pending deposit that is waiting to be confirmed, you will see an “available balance” below the total balance.)